MRtrix3/mrtrix3/docs/reference/commands/mrconvert.rst

 -  **-append_property key value** append the given value to the specified key in the image header (this adds the value specified as a new line in the header value).

+-  **-anonymise** make a simple attempt to anonymise data; this involves removing the "comments" and "command_history" fields (which may contain traces of subject information from previous steps)

 Stride options
 ^^^^^^^^^^^^^^